 - Defective products — Manufacturers of physical goods are responsible for making sure their products are as safe as possible for normal use before they reach consumers.
 Even gun manufacturers, the industry most protected from product liability, can be held liable if a design flaw makes it needlessly easy for a weapon to discharge by accident.
 Product liability can also apply to retailers who sell items they know (or should know) are dangerous.
 This has been a major issue among used car dealers lately.
 One SUV that lost its airbags in an accident and never had them replaced was reportedly found for sale without safety warnings at Gravity Auto Sales in Sandy Springs.

 - Negligent care — Everyone has a standing duty to make sure their daily activities and/or business practices don’t unreasonably, actively endanger anyone.
 There are some situations, however, in which people and businesses take on much greater, specific responsibilities for individuals’ wellbeing.
 Classic examples include doctors and healthcare organizations, assisted living facilities, and daycare centers for children, elders, and adults with disabilities.
 Caregivers and healthcare providers are not automatically liable for every death that happens on their watch (sometimes death truly can’t be prevented), but they are responsible for taking all reasonable measures to ensure the health and safety of those in their care.
 If you believe you have lost a loved one to medical malpractice or neglect in a care facility, there’s a good chance you have a viable wrongful death case.
+If you need legal assistance in such cases, consider contacting an Atlanta, GA brain injury law firm to explore your options

 - Violent crime — The term “wrongful death” isn’t limited to accidents.
 When one person deliberately and unjustifiably takes the life of another, or inflicts deliberate injuries which later prove fatal, that’s very much a wrongful death.
 When violent crime happens on commercial or rental property, the property owner may also be liable for wrongful death, in addition to the perpetrator.
 This is because part of providing safe premises is providing adequate security to protect occupants from foreseeable threats.
 Violence, and especially gun violence, is a known danger in many areas of Sandy Springs.
 Just last year, we had separate shootings at the Venetian Bar and Grill, the Orchard Park Shopping Center, and the Circa 400 Apartments complex.